-The following Dispute Resolution guidance note Produced in partnership with Frances Coulson of Moon Beever provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note Produced in partnership with Frances Coulson of Moon Beever provides comprehensive and up to date legal information covering:

 This Practice Note has been updated as necessary in light of the amended CPR 73 and CPR PD 73 in force as of 6 April 2016.

 A judgment creditor may apply to court for a charging order to secure their debt if the judgment debtor has assets that can be charged (CPR 73).
 This Practice Note outlines some of the main issues to consider when deciding whether or not to pursue this method of judgment enforcement.

 For guidance on charging orders more generally and the procedure to obtain one, see Practice Notes: